 - "Springing" or "durable."
 The idea behind a power of attorney is that it will be used only when the person who creates it (the "principal" in legal speak) becomes incapacitated.
 Interestingly, traditionally powers of attorney expired when the principal became incompetent, the theory being that the attorney-in-fact stands in the principal's shoes and can only do what the principal can do; if the principal is incompetent, then so is the agent.
 Every state has passed laws providing for "durable" powers of attorney that survive the incapacity of the principal.
 But when should it take effect?
 A "springing" power of attorney only takes affect when the principal becomes incapacitated.
 The problem is that springing powers of attorney create a hurdle for the agent to get over to use the document.
 When presented with a springing power of attorney, a financial institution will require proof that the incapacity has occurred, often in the form of a letter from a doctor.
 Obtaining that letter will be one more task the attorney-in-fact will have to carry out, often when already overwhelmed dealing with a parent's illness while still trying to stay employed and care for children.
 It can also mean a delay in access to funds needed to pay for care or to maintain a home.
 In most cases, if you trust someone enough to name him or her as your agent, you also trust him or her not to use the document until the appropriate time.
 And if this trust is misplaced, then you can always revoke the appointment.
 A final argument for executing a durable, rather than a springing, power of attorney is that it may be needed when the principal is competent, but unavailable.
 For instance, a financial or legal matter may come up while the principal is vacationing in Europe.
 It could be important that the attorney-in-fact can step in and act while the principal is out of the country.

 - Gifting.
 Powers of attorney usually go on for several pages listing the various powers the attorney-in-fact may carry out.
 This is because financial institutions and tax authorities often look for and demand specific authorization for the tasks the agent is seeking to perform.
 One of the most important powers is the power to gift.
 While strictly speaking allowing your agent to make gifts may not always be in your best interest -- it is usually better to have more money than less -- it may well be what you would want to do if you were competent to act on your own.
 You may want to support children and grandchildren or to take steps to reduce taxes or qualify for public benefits.
 Often, power of attorney forms limit these gifts to the annual gift tax exclusion -- currently, $14,000 per individual per year.
-However, since you have to give away $5.45 million (in 2016) to be subject to any gift taxes, limiting the gifting powers in the power of attorney to the annual exclusion may not be necessary.
+However, since you have to give away an estimated $11.18 million (in 2018) to be subject to any gift taxes, limiting the gifting powers in the power of attorney to the annual exclusion may not be necessary.

 - Trust powers.
 Similar to the power to make gifts, it can be important to authorize the attorney-in-fact to make, amend, and fund trusts on behalf of the principal.
 Power of attorney forms often permit the funding of preexisting trusts but not their modification or the creation of new trusts.
 These powers can be extremely important in the context of long-term care planning, asset protection planning or special needs planning for spouses, children, and grandchildren.